Home / Industries / B2B SaaS

 Series B SaaS.
 The committee killed our last two deals.
 How do we stop that?

 McKinsey's 2024 B2B Pulse Survey is direct: the average B2B buying committee is 10 people across 10-plus interactions on hybrid channels.
 Gartner's 2024 Future of B2B Sales research adds that ~70 percent of the buying journey is complete before the buyer talks to a vendor.
 The deals don't die at the demo.
 They die in the Slack threads you never see.
-Fix: write multi-role content (operator, champion, economic buyer, security/IT), drop it where each role looks, and arm the champion with internal-defense language.
+Build: write multi-role content (operator, champion, economic buyer, security/IT), drop it where each role looks, and arm the champion with internal-defense language.
 The page does the work the rep used to do.

 Sources cited on this page